Boozy Bacon Pretzel Peanut Butter Bars

 I’m glad you asked!
 It’s an old-fashioned blog hop.

-For those of y’all who haven’t been around the blogosphere for a zillion years like I have (hello, I’m basically an Internet dinosaur with TSP and my previous personal blog), a blog hop is a collaboration between bloggers where everyone brings something to the table, then you link to one another when the posts go live.
+For those of y’all who haven’t been around the blogosphere, a blog hop is a collaboration where everyone brings something to the table, then you link to one another when the posts go live.

-Michaela from An Affair from the Heart, the lady who founded this quarterly hop, secretly assigns everyone another blogger… and we make a recipe from that person’s blog, photograph it as if it were our own and write a post about it with our own personal anecdote!
+Michaela from An Affair from the Heart is the lady who founded this.
+She secretly assigns everyone another blogger, and we make a recipe from that person’s blog, photograph it as if it were our own and write a post about it with our own personal anecdote!

 Then, on the selected Friday, our posts go live at the same time so we can share them with y’all and with each other.